 - If you have oily or combination skin type

-Now that you know the major differences between a cleanser and face wash, let’s explore the frequency of their usage.
+Now that you know the major differences between these face products, let’s explore the frequency of their usage.

 Cleanser Vs. Face Wash: How Often Should You Use Them?